ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Data Onboarding AE.md

             - VSCode is recommended for multiple reasons including community support, the [GitLab workflow](https://marketplace.visualstudio.com/items?itemName=fatihacet.gitlab-workflow) extension, and the LiveShare features.
         - Installs oh-my-zsh for easy terminal theming, git autocomplete, and a few other plugins.
             - If you are curious or would like to change the look and feel of your shell please [go here](https://github.com/ohmyzsh/ohmyzsh).
-        - Installs dbt, the open source tool we use for data transformations.
         - Installs jump, an easy way to move through the file system.
 [Please find here more details on how to use jump](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/jump)
         - Installs anaconda, how we recommend folks get their python distribution.
-        - Installs all-the-things needed to contribute to [the handbook](about.gitlab.com/handbook) locally and build it locally. <!-- Do we need to build it locally?
-It seem that the MR pipeline replaces this for general use-->
         - Adds alias and environment variables needed for running dbt and other helper commands
 - [ ] Open a new terminal and test the following commands
     - [ ] `jump analytics` this should change the directory to `~/repos/analytics`